Armaan240/Expenzo/README.md

 # Expenzo 💸

-- Expenzo is a simple 8bit retro style and interactive web app to track your expenses and manage your budget in a fun and visual way.
-This project was made for **YSWS Siege of HackClub**.
+- Expenzo is a simple 8bit retro style and interactive web app to track your expenses and manage your budget in a fun and visual way.This project was made for Siege But Was Withdrawn and Opt out just assure no gain was made from this project as of now
 ---
 ## Why We Made This
 ---